 It’s hard work to attach many small decals, also cluster bombs and Sidewinders.
 I suppose the blue lines are means of drilling purpose and yellows are live ammunition.
 It’s almost completed.

 F-15E is a world-famous multirole fighter.
-I think there are many people who have heard the name in “Eagles” even they are not a modern fighter jet fan.
-This is Strike Eagle, and “Strike” is meaning of the fighter that the ground attack is possible.
+I think many people have heard the name in “Eagles” even they are not modern fighter jet fans.
+This is Strike Eagle, and “Strike” is the meaning of the fighter that the ground attack is possible.

-The maximum bombload is 11t.
-I am amazed to learn that there is more than the maximum amount 9t of the B-29 Superfortress.
+The maximum bomb load is 11 tons.
+I am amazed to learn that there is more than the maximum amount of 9 tons of the B-29 Superfortress.
 This fighter experienced the actual fighting of Middle Eastern “Desert Storm” and the Kosovo conflict, and many other operations.